- Eye Care

 Just like your fingerprint and DNA, the information fed into the laser is unique to your eyes only.
-Each of your eyes will receive its own custom laser procedure, with no two custom procedures in the world being identical.
+Each of your eyes will receive its own custom laser procedure, where no two custom procedures in the world are identical.

-We use the VISX Star S4 eye-tracking laser with Iris Registration.
+For corneal reshaping, we use the VISX Star S4 eye-tracking laser with Iris Registration.
 Eye-tracking means that the laser shifts with the eye as it follows the landmarks on the eye.
 Iris Registration is a non-contact method for aligning the advanced CustomVue procedure.
 We are able to take photos of landmarks on each individual’s iris so that the laser correctly centers and aligns the treatment on the iris.
-With Iris Registration, there is no possibility of treating a wrong eye or the wrong patient
+With Iris Registration, there is no possibility of treating a wrong eye or the wrong patient.